18 Mansell Street,

 About Asthma UK

-Around 1 in 11 people in the UK has asthma, the charity says, a figure which includes 1.1 million children.
-Every ten seconds someone in the UK has a potentially life-threatening asthma attack and three people die each day.
-Asthma UK estimates that two-thirds of these deaths could be prevented while others suffer from an asthma so severe that current treatments can’t affect it.
+Every ten seconds someone in the UK has a potentially life-threatening asthma attack and three people die every day.
+Tragically two thirds of these deaths could be prevented, whilst others still suffer with asthma so severe current treatments don't work.